 While travelling in the more remote regions of the Irish countryside you will come across the weathered ruins of abandoned houses.
 Many have been questionably modernised or left hiding somewhere in the shadow of a bungalow.
 Some are used for agricultural storage, but others have been left untouched.

-These modest buildings, or vernacular houses remind us of a time when daily life had few of the conveniences we take for granted today.
-Their existence demonstrates the considerable resourcefulness and DIY skills of the ordinary men and women who often worked mainly with the raw materials around them.
+These modest buildings, or vernacular houses, remind us of a time when daily life had few of the conveniences we take for granted today.
+Their existence demonstrates the considerable resourcefulness and skills of the ordinary men and women who often worked mainly with the raw materials around them.

-Owners and their family members and friends made good use of local stones, slates, crops, grasses, reeds, mud, sod and turf as they built and maintained the distinctive houses that are widely regarded as an integral part of the Irish countryside.
-And of course, they’re a hit with the tourists many of whom are hoping to see typical thatched cottages.
+Home owners and their family members and friends made good use of local stones, slates, crops, grasses, reeds, mud, sod and turf as they built and maintained the distinctive houses that are widely regarded as an integral part of the Irish countryside.

 Ruined House at Crohy Head